Santandersecurityresearch/QuantumRNG/README.md

 ## Future work

-There are three areas that the code can initially be built upon as TODOs:
+This is an ongoing research project and we have three areas we feel the code can be built upon as TODOs:
- * add HTTPS certs for TLSv1.2/1.3 secure communications
+ * Add HTTPS certs for TLSv1.2/1.3 secure communications
- * add auth
+ * Add auth
- * do some real world testing
+ * Proper real world testing
- * add threading for high-volume applications
+ * Add threading for high-volume applications

-Feel free to add, expand, and improvise :P -MC.
+We are releasing this to the community in the hope that it fosters creativity and pull requests.

+# Who Is Behind It?

+QuantumRNG was developed by the Dr. Mark Carney [@largeCardinal](https://twitter.com/LargeCardinal) of the Santander Cyber Security Research, who are: